 When are sanctions used?

 National governments and international bodies like the United Nations and European Union have imposed economic sanctions to coerce, deter, punish, or shame entities that endanger their interests or violate international norms of behavior.
-They have been used to advance a range of foreign policy goals, including counterterrorism, counternarcotics, nonproliferation, democracy and human rights promotion, conflict resolution, and, most recently, cybersecurity.
+They have been used to advance a range of foreign policy goals, including counterterrorism, counternarcotics, nonproliferation, democracy and human rights promotion, conflict resolution, and cybersecurity.

 Sanctions, while a form of intervention, are generally viewed as an alternative to military force—a lower-cost, lower-risk, middle course of action between diplomacy and war.
 Policymakers may consider sanctions a response to foreign crises in which the national interest is less than vital or where military action is not feasible.
-Leaders can on occasion issue sanctions rapidly to buy additional time to evaluate and prepare more punitive action.
-For example, the UN Security Council imposed comprehensive sanctions (PDF) against Iraq just four days after Saddam Hussein’s invasion of Kuwait in August 1990.
+Leaders can on occasion issue sanctions while they evaluate more punitive action.
+For example, the UN Security Council imposed comprehensive sanctions against Iraq just four days after Saddam Hussein’s invasion of Kuwait in August 1990.
 The Council did not authorize the use of military force until months later.

 What is the sanctions process at the United Nations?

-UN sanctions regimes, including most of the sixteen in place in early 2015 (the most in history), are typically managed by a special committee and a monitoring group.
+UN sanctions regimes are typically managed by a special committee and a monitoring group.
 The global police agency Interpol assists some sanctions committees, particularly those concerning al-Qaeda and the Taliban, but the UN has no independent means of enforcement and relies greatly on member states, many of which have limited resources and little political incentive.
 Anecdotal evidence suggests that enforcement is often weak.

 What is the sanctions process in the European Union?